Variable Clustering via Distributionally Robust Nodewise Regression: Multi-Factor Block Model and Nodewise Regression

-Outside of clustering, the idea of nodewise regression is also used in graphical model selection.
-For example, \citet{Meinshausen2006} use an $L_1$-norm-regularized nodewise regression to recover neighbors by estimating a sparse inverse covariance matrix.
-This technique is recently applied to Markowitz-type portfolio selection by \citet{Callot2019a}.
+Outside of clustering, the idea of nodewise regression has also been used in graphical model selection.
+For example, \cite{Meinshausen2006} use an $L_1$-norm-regularized nodewise regression to recover neighbors by estimating a sparse inverse covariance matrix.
+This technique is recently applied to Markowitz-type portfolio selection \citep{Callot2019a}.

-Finally, nodewise regression also relates to network analysis. \citet{Mantegna1999a} analyzed the financial market by creating a minimum-spanning-tree out of correlation network of stock returns.
-Since then, network analysis of the financial market has included structural analysis \citep{Tumminello2007, Aste2010a}, clustering analysis \citep{Rosen2006, Musmeci2015}, and portfolio construction \citep{Pozzi2013a, Leon2017, Korzeniewski2018}.
-Such analysis requires some sort of filtering of the fully connected network to reveal its structure, and topological filters like the maximum spanning tree or the PMFG \citep{Tumminello2005} have been used.
-Similar filtering techniques are also utilized to estimate the sparse inverse covariance matrix in graphical models \citep{Barfuss2016} and to analyze the structure of partial correlation networks \citep{Musmeci2017}.
-As mentioned above, regularized nodewise regression, e.g., the $L_1$-norm-regularized sparse nodewise regression, can also be used in estimating a sparse inverse covariance matrix, which can serve as a natural filter for the partial correlation network.